limyongsong/CS3249_thermostat_reactapp/README.md

 Custom events are done in SlidertextView.jsx and CurrenttextView.jsx/ NotCheckedtoTestTemp.jsx
-My Github link: https://github.com/limyongsong/CS3249_thermostat_reactapp No UI elements from other people was used, UI elements for this project was built using SVG shapes Brief description:
+My Github link: https://github.com/limyongsong/CS3249_thermostat_reactapp Some part of the code here was used for CSS animations: https://codepen.io/rishabhp/pen/mXgYpy?editors=1100 No other UI elements from other people was used, UI elements for this project was built using SVG shapes Brief description:
 Only the files within src/ were changed from 'React Create App' src/view contains all the Views and Viewmodels